adjust/cordova_sdk/README.md

 * `iAd.framework` - in case you are running iAd campaigns
 * `AdSupport.framework` - for reading iOS Advertising Id (IDFA)
-* `CoreTelephony.framework` - for reading MCC and MNC information
 * `StoreKit.framework` - for communication with SKAdNetwork framework
 * `AppTrackingTransparency.framework` - to ask for user's consent to be tracked and obtain status of that consent
 * `AdjustSdk.framework` - our native iOS SDK framework